 - More time + excellent educators = academic achievement.

 - Every scholar is on the path to college.

-- We provide daily tutoring and student supports.
+- We provide daily tutoring and scholar supports.

 - We communicate frequently and consistently with families.

 - We are culture driven–and our culture is structured and positive.